uwidev/life-disciplines-projects/600 Resources/Projects.md

 While there isn't a real maximum on how big a Project is, it's suggested to be no longer than a month, averaging several weeks.
 This duration is based on the general duration of a [[Sprints (Scrum)|Sprint]]. **And this is under the assumption that this Project is the ONLY thing you're working on.** Plan your Projects and focus according to your available time.

 ## Relations and Placement
-Projects are immediately derived from [[Disciplines]], as a Project's Objective should be related to said Discipline's Pillars and/or Dynamics.
-That being said, Projects should live within a Discipline's folder.
+Projects should be placed within a dedicated projects folder.

-Tasks are largely derived from Projects to make lee-way towards meeting the Objective, which in term, meets the Discipline's Pillars and/or Dynamics.
+Tasks are largely derived from Projects to make lee-way towards meeting the Objective, which in term, meets the discipline's pillars and/or [[Dynamics|Dynamic]].

 ## Abstract
 Explains the context of the project.
 Generally discusses the following.